emacs-mirror/emacs/mps/manual/source/topic/arena.rst

       necessary.
 The MPS is most efficient if you reserve an address space that is several times larger than your peak memory usage.

+      If you specify a value for :c:macro:`MPS_KEY_ARENA_SIZE` that's too small for the virtual memory arena, then the MPS rounds it up to the minimum and continues.
+The minimum size for the virtual memory arena is :c:macro:`MPS_WORD_WIDTH` ×
+      :c:macro:`MPS_KEY_ARENA_GRAIN_SIZE` bytes.
+For example, on a
+      64-bit platform with a 4\ :term:`kilobyte` page size, this is 256\ :term:`kilobytes`.

       .. note::

           The MPS asks for more address space if it runs out, but the